Vizier-Platform/vizier/README.md

 Once vizier is installed, navigate to the root of your project.

 - `vizier init`
-  - Answer prompts regarding project type.
+  Answer prompts regarding project type.

+Project types include:

-    `static site`
+- `static site`
-  - Basic frontend-only website served via a combination of an S3 bucket and Cloudfront distribution.
+  Basic frontend-only website served via a combination of an S3 bucket and Cloudfront distribution.
-    `static frontend + server`
+- `static frontend + server`
-  - Combines the frontend S3 Bucket with Cloudfront, VPC, ECS, and Fargate.
+  Combines the frontend S3 Bucket with Cloudfront, VPC, ECS, and Fargate.
-    `server only`
+- `server only`
-  - Can be used for projects where the frontend is served within the backend or backend-only projects.
+  Can be used for projects where the frontend is served within the backend or backend-only projects.
 Uses the same stack of Cloudfront, VPC, ECS, Fargate, without the S3 bucket.
-    `server with database`
+- `server with database`
-  - Combines the server stack with an RDS instance, assumes postgres for the database.
+  Combines the server stack with an RDS instance, assumes postgres for the database.
-    `static frontend + server with database`
+- `static frontend + server with database`
-  - Combines all of the above into a full stack: S3 bucket, Cloudfront distribution, VPC, ECS, Fargate, and an RDS instance.
+  Combines all of the above into a full stack: S3 bucket, Cloudfront distribution, VPC, ECS, Fargate, and an RDS instance.
   This will create a `.vizier/` folder at your project root, containing your project configuration & information.

 ### Deploying a Site